This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 What You need:

 - large Banana Peppers (do not confuse them with the common Hungarian Yellow Wax Peppers; they look similar)

 - softened cream cheese

 - baking sheet

 - disposable gloves if you are worried your peppers may be hot, please read about hot banana peppers above

 - medium or large bowl

 I used a pre-shredded cheese mix of cheddar and jack cheese from Costco.
 But you can swap out the cheese for just about anything you like.

 Sharp cheddar is nice it adds a great flavor to this simple stuffed pepper recipe.
 Mozzarella cheese will give you all the stretchy cheesy pepper fun you want.
-Shredded parmesan might be too much but you could sub it in for a bit of the shredded cheese.
+Shredded parmesan might be too much, but you could sub it for some shredded cheese.
 Have fun, mix it up, and make it your recipe!